Transformation To Private LTE/5G Networks

-Due to the shared spectrum model of CBRS and the advantages of private LTE over WiFi networks in terms of security, speed, quality, & performance we see an increased adoption of the technology from high profile organizations and large enterprises to even more intimate projects for SMBs and households.
+Due to the shared spectrum model of CBRS and the advantages of private LTE/5G compared to WiFi networks in terms of security, speed, quality and performance we see an increased adoption of the technology from large enterprises, SMBs and even households.

-- Network slicing with customized QoS and SLA for each application/devices.
+- Network slicing with customized QoS and SLA for each application/device.

 - Dedicated radio for network connections enhances network security.

-- High capacity with a large number of simultaneous connected devices.
+- High capacity with many simultaneous connected devices.